mumblepins/ParticleToolchainInstaller/README.md

   * Photon: `firmware\build\target\user-part\platform-6-m\user-part.bin`
 6. If you want to build as an application, right click on the project, go to properties, and change the appropriate 'make' lines

+### General build instructions
+See [the Particle firmware docs](https://github.com/spark/firmware/blob/develop/docs/build.md) for building from the command line

+In general, a `make` or `make PLATFORM=photon` should compile successfully from the root of the firmware directory, assuming all of the PATH items got set correctly.
+You may need a reboot of the computer between installation and successfull making, to help Windows figure out it's stuff.

 ##License
 * All packages are copyright their respective owners.
 See individual websites for details.
 * Installation files are released under the ISC license